Skip to main content

 His presence was felt as her heart raced in front of Kanha Ji.
 She closed her eyes with a faint smile, eyes twinkling with happy tears she held back.
 She turned around to face him as he smiled.
 He was still in his warrior attire, tired, wounded and happy.
 They stepped towards each other, as eyes twinkled, and he held both her hands in his bruised ones.

 " Ajabdeh, he will never trouble anyone ever again, I..."
-A teardrop trickled down her eyes as she fumbled, " H...How are you?"
+A teardrop trickled down her face as she fumbled, " H...How are you?"
 He smiled contentedly and touched her forehead with his.

 " Your prayers are my shield, Ajabdeh.
-You know better than I do, how I am."
-Happy tears trickled down both cheeks as they didn't mind them, smiling at each other, foreheads touched, they felt no need to hide their tears from each other anymore.
+You know better than I do how I am."
+Happy tears trickled down both cheeks as they didn't mind them, smiling at each other, foreheads touching, they felt no need to hide their tears from each other anymore.
 He noticed the Sindoor as he smiled, wiping his tears, then hers, and took the box from the dressing table.

 " Ranima said..."
-Her words were stopped by his " Hush" as he filled her hairline, and a fresh drop of tear arrived in her eyes as he touched her forehead again, this time their noses brushed against each other as she blushed.
+Her words were stopped by his " Hush" as he filled her hairline, and a fresh drop of tears arrived in her eyes as he touched her forehead again.
+This time, their noses brushed against each other as she blushed.
 She moved three steps back as he stared, confused and delighted at the way she blushed.

 " I will bring your balms."
 She said, " Daasi.
 Lep..."
 She walked away, wiping her tears as he shook his head with a contented smile.